Improve your CV

-Always start with this section, as a winning profile can be decider, if the perspective employer will read on or not.
+Always start with this section, as a winning profile can be the decider, if the perspective employer will read on or not.

 Write your email address, any telephone numbers, and your address clearly.
+Many jobseekers forget this!

 It’s important to focus on further education, particularly diplomas, qualifications and degrees, unless you are a student, then you must list the level you are studying at.

-It’s important to list the qualifications that been achieved.
+It’s important to list the qualifications that have been achieved.
 This shows the employer that you qualified in the area that they are looking to employ in.